-- The officer needs to record the FIR in writing;
+- The officer must record the FIR in writing;

 - The officer must read the FIR back to the person filing the FIR to ensure that all details are correct;

-- The person filing the FIR must sign the FIR
+- The person filing the FIR must sign the FIR; and

 - Once recorded, signed and registered, the person filing the FIR must get a copy of the FIR free of cost.